jeffrafter/howto/provisioning.md

       EOH
     end

-There are six main sections here:
+There are seven main sections here:

+* __Default attributes__: this loads the information from the default data bag and merges the values into our current node.
 * __Shell__: this just sets up a .inputrc file which provides some helpful defaults when you are SSH'd into the machine (which you shouldn't need to do).
 You could omit this.
 * __Database__: this section sets up the database users and connection information.
 You only need this on the database servers, so splitting this out to a separate recipe might be useful.
 You could also surround this with a test for the current role.
 * __Application__: this sets up the default folders for the application deployment.
 On some servers you won't need this (i.e., a web server acting only as a proxy or a database server on it's own).